How to Convert Excel to PDF

 Fit.
 This is the most important setting for spreadsheets:

-• Width scales the sheet so the columns all fit horizontally, letting rows continue onto subsequent pages.
-Right for wide spreadsheets — never has columns truncated at the edge.
+• Fit width scales the sheet so the columns all fit horizontally, letting rows continue onto subsequent pages.
+The right pick for wide spreadsheets where you can't have columns truncated at the edge.

-• Height scales the sheet so the rows fit vertically.
+• Fit height scales the sheet so the rows fit vertically.
 Less commonly the right choice; use only if your sheet has lots of short rows and few columns.

 When the output still doesn't look right